MCDReforged/MCDReforged/docs/source/plugin_dev/event.rst

             server.reply(info, 'Roger that.
 Server restarting...')
             server.restart()

 If you want to have a not-simple command system, rather than parsing them manually in User Info event, I will suggest you to register a command tree for you plugin.
-See the `command registering <basic.html#command>`__ doc
+See the :ref:`command registering <plugin_dev/basic:command>` doc

 :Event id: ``mcdr.user_info``